mendix/docs/content/en/docs/developerportal/collaborate/epics.md

 All the archived stories are shown on the **Archive** page.
 You can see the following information of an archived story:

-* Unique story ID – clicking it shows the details of the story
+* Unique story ID – Clicking it shows the details of the story
-* Story title – clicking it shows the details of the story.
+* Story title – Clicking it shows the details of the story.
-* Which sprint the story belongs to – clicking it shows the details of the sprint
+* Which sprint the story belongs to – Clicking it opens the [archived sprint details page](archived-sprint-details).
-* Linked epic – clicking it shows the details of this epic
+* Linked epic – Clicking it shows the details of this epic.
-* Archive date and time – clicking it shows the details of the story
+* Archive date and time – Clicking it shows the details of the story.

 {{< figure src="/attachments/developerportal/collaborate/epics/archive.png" >}}

 You can search stories based on story titles in the search box.

 {{% todo %}}Check with Jelena if more information can be used for search, for example, epic titles or labels.{{% / todo %}}

+### 5.1 Archived Sprint Details Page {#archived-sprint-details}

+When you click the sprint icon at the end of an archived story row, the archived sprint details page opens and shows the details of the sprint.

+On the top, it shows the sprint name, the time when the sprint was archived, and the start time and the end time of the sprint.
+Below, it shows the following items:

+* **Sprint Goal** – the goal of this sprint
+* **Was the sprint goal reached?** – shows the answer provided by the person who ended the sprint
+* **Archived by** – person who ended the sprint
+* **Completed stories** – the stories in this sprint that were completed
+* **Incomplete stories** – the stories in this sprint that were not completed